ansible/ansible/docs/docsite/rst/reference_appendices/faq.rst

 +++++++++++++++++++++++++++++++++++++++++++++++++

-An example may come up where we need to get the ipv4 address of an arbitrary interface, where the interface to be used may be supplied via a role parameter or other input.
+An example may come up where we need to get the ipv4 address of an arbitrary interface, where the interface to be used may be supplied through a role parameter or other input.
 Variable names can be built by adding strings together using "~", like so:

 .. code-block:: jinja